 A short half hour marinade packed the breasts with the unmistakable flavors of lime and cilantro, and the grill gave it a nice slight-crisp crust that held the sugar and cumin portion.
 Quick, easy, and full of flavor, these fajitas were delivering—to the full extent of skirt steak, not totally, but enough to take a high position on any Cinco de Mayo menu.

-- 3 boneless, skinless chicken breasts, pounded to 1/2-in thick
+3 boneless, skinless chicken breasts, pounded to 1/2-inch thick

 In a small bowl, mix together all of the ingredients for the marinade.
 Place the chicken breasts in a large Ziplock bag and pour marinade all over.
 Seal the bag, removing as much air as possible and allow to marinate for 30 minutes in the refrigerator.